MerlinR/Hexital/README.md

 Roughly ordered in priority

+- Modular framework (like indicators) to repaint candles, E.G as Renko, Range, etc
 - More Indicators
 - More Movement methods
 - Pattern Candle recognition methods, detecting Doji, Hammer, etc